streamdata-gallery-organizations/xignite/_listings/xignite/gettick-post.md

   /GetTick:
     post:
       summary: Get Tick
-      description: Returns an intraday tick for a future contract as of a specific time in the day
+      description: Returns a tick for a currency pair as of a specific time in the day
       operationId: postGettick
       parameters:
       - in: body